QutEcoacoustics/audio-analysis/doc/media/README.md

 ## Diagrams

-The SVG disgrams in this folder were created with the <https://draw.io> tool.
+The SVG diagrams in this folder were created with the <https://draw.io> tool.
 You can import them directly into the tool to edit and modify them.